huangsam/namigo/CONTRIBUTING.md

 # Welcome to Namigo! 🐶

 Welcome to the Namigo project!
-We appreciate your interest in contributing.
+Thanks for your interest in contributing.
 This document outlines the process for contributing to the project, including guidelines for reporting issues, submitting pull requests, and coding style.

+Additionally, you will find information on the design documents and the overall code structure to help you get started with understanding the project.

-## Reporting Issues
+## Reporting issues

 If you find a bug or have a feature request, please open an issue on GitHub.
 When reporting a bug, please include: